He Long: In the People's Republic

+Fall and death

-Jiang Qing denounced He in December 1966 of being a "rightist" and of intra-CCP factionalism.
+As the Cultural Revolution began, Jiang Qing denounced He in December 1966 of being a "rightist" and of intra-CCP factionalism.
 Following Jiang's accusations He and his supporters were branded an anti-CCP element and quickly purged.
-He's persecutors singled him out by labeling him the "biggest bandit".
-He was the second highest-ranking member of the Military Affairs Commission at the time that he was purged, and the method in which he and those close to him were purged set the pattern for multiple later purges of the PLA leadership throughout the Cultural Revolution.
+He Long, then the leading figure among active members of the Central Military Commission, was accused of fomenting a "February Mutiny", which supposedly took place in 1966, with other military and political leaders in China.
+It was also believed that he had been opposing Lin Biao's military appointments.
+His opponents described him as the "biggest bandit".
+He was the second highest-ranking member of the Central Military Commission at the time when he was purged, and the method in which he and those close to him were purged set the pattern for multiple later purges of the PLA leadership throughout the Cultural Revolution.
+The Sports Commission was not spared, with several leading athletes and personnel being mentally and physically abused before and after his purge.
+In June 1968, He Long was denounced as the fourth-highest ranking counter-revolution revisionist.

 After being purged, He was placed under indefinite house arrest for the last two and a half years of his life.
 He described the conditions of his imprisonment as a period of slow torture, in which his captors "intended to destroy my health so that they can murder me without spilling my blood".
-During the years that he was imprisoned, his captors restricted his access to water, cut off his house's heat during the winter, and refused him access to medicine to treat his diabetes.
-He died in 1969 after being hospitalized for the severe malnutrition that he developed while under house arrest.
-He died soon after being admitted to hospital, after a glucose injection complicated his chronic diabetes.
+During the years that he was imprisoned, his captors restricted his access to water, cut off his house's heat during the winter, and refused him access to medicine to treat his diabetes from January 1969.
+He Long had suffered from diabetes mellitus for many years.
+Poor medical treatment manifested his conditions into diabetic acidosis soon after.
+He was admitted to hospital, after a glucose injection complicated his chronic diabetes.
+He died in 1969 while severely malnourished.

-He was posthumously partially rehabilitated by Mao in 1974, then fully rehabilitated after Deng Xiaoping came to power in the late 1970s.
+He was posthumously partially rehabilitated by Mao in 1974.
+In 1975, He was buried in Babaoshan Revolutionary Cemetary.

+He was fully rehabilitated after Deng Xiaoping came to power in the late 1970s.

 A stadium in Changsha was named after him in 1987.

+He's family petitioned for his body to be sent from Babaoshan to Hunan, which occurred in 2009.